active-logic/activelogic-cs/Doc/QuickStart-Unity.md

 }
 ```

-This literally is AL magic.
-Normally you would declare a variable to store a time stamp for the cooldown.
-AL manages this data (aka control state) on your behalf.
+AL magic lets you invoke stateful decorators without explicitly allocating storage (With a cooldown for instance, a date stamp is stored, so we know when the cooldown has expired).

-`Gig`, `UGig` (and `MonoBehaviour`) do not support the above syntax.
-This only works within a class inheriting from `Task` or `UTask` ('stateful context').
+With the above syntax, decorators are supported via `Task` and `UTask` (aka "stateful contexts"); if you are not using decorators, prefer `Gig` and `UGig`.

 AL offers several [built-in decorators](Reference/Decorators-Builtin.md) and you may also [craft your own](Reference/Decorators-Custom.md).

-## Ordered Composites
+## Ordered Composites [PRO]

-Stateless control encourages you to leverage world/agent state as the primary drive for agent behavior.
+Stateless control encourages you to leverage world/agent state as the primary drive for behavior.
 This works well, and often reduces bugs.

 However some design problems do not fit this approach; consider this: